 - He may delegate responsibility and assign or supervise the work of all associate or assistant Pastors serving the church.

-- Three months written notice shall be given by either party desiring to terminate the ministerial relationship.
-A shorter time may be made should both the Board and Pastor mutually agree.
+- Planned transitional time of three months written notice shall be given by either party desiring to terminate the ministerial relationship.
+An adjustment to the transition time may be made should both the Board and Pastor mutually agree.

-- In the event of disciplinary termination the Board shall present a recommendation to the church to terminate a pastoral relationship if, after thorough investigation, it is determined that a Pastor has failed to maintain the high conduct fitting his office, has deviated from the Articles of Faith or Church Covenant, or has failed to maintain the qualifications of his office to the extent that it is detrimental to the church.
+- In the event of disciplinary termination the Board shall present a recommendation to the church to terminate a pastoral relationship immediately if, after thorough investigation by the Board, it is determined that a Pastor has failed to maintain the high conduct fitting his office, has deviated from the Articles of Faith or Church Covenant, or has failed to maintain the qualifications (Section B, Article 2) of his office to the extent that it is detrimental to the church.
 The Board shall present such recommendation in writing to the church two (2) weeks prior to and subsequent to the calling of a special business meeting of the congregation for the purpose of considering termination of a Pastor.
 The Board has the authority to suspend a Pastor during this process.